News & Events

 through March on most second and fourth Tuesdays 6:30 to 8:30.

-CLICK HERE to view details about our tying sessions.
+CLICK HERE to view details about how we conduct our tying sessions.

 MainStream is the monthly newsletter for our chapter.
 It highlights a